 Harry Van Arsdale, Jr. School of Labor Studies

-The student should first attempt to resolve the problem with the staff at his or her respective location or program.
-In the event that a student complaint is unable to be resolved through the location or program, the student may then contact:
+Students should first attempt to resolve a concern with the faculty or staff at their program.
+In the event that a student complaint is unable to be resolved, the student may then contact: